Jim Ross is undoubtedly one of the greatest wrestling announcers of all time and ‘The Voice’ of the WWE.

-However Ross joined the WWE in 1993 and that is where he really made a name for himself as a commentator using phrases such as ‘Slobberknocker’.
+However, Ross joined the WWE in 1993 and that is where he really made a name for himself as a commentator using phrases such as ‘Slobberknocker’.
 He is also a former company executive of WWE as well as a talent relations consultant.
 JR was inducted into the 2007 WWE Hall of Fame.

-We caught up with ‘Good Ol’ JR’ to talk about his upcoming tour of the UK, working though the territories, his relationship with Eric Bischoff, making his WWE debut at WrestleMania, BBQ sauce and much more.
+We caught up with ‘Good Ol’ JR’ to talk about his upcoming tour of the UK, working through the territories, his relationship with Eric Bischoff, making his WWE debut at WrestleMania, BBQ sauce and much more.

 You’re coming over to the UK in August to host four shows in Glasgow, Cardiff, Manchester and London, what can fans expect from these shows?

 I think it’s going to be a unique experience for wrestling fans because they are going to be hearing from a wrestling fan that got lucky enough 39-years-ago to begin a journey in the business and live his dream.
 This is a first for me, I’ve done everything else in wrestling but this is a new adventure and a new experience and I’m really excited to have the opportunity to share my life, time and experiences with the fans, without sounding cliché without the fans we don’t have jobs.

 I think the difference with my story and some of the wrestlers is that often times the wrestlers are ingrained with talking about their career, and I’m going to talk about my career no doubt about it.
 My career started as a fan, and I’m still a fan today without question, so I will be able to identify with the audience.